Inventus Mining (CVE:IVS) Shares Down 21.1% – Here’s What Happened

 Insider Transactions at Inventus Mining

-In related news, Director Glen Alexander Milne purchased 577,000 shares of the company’s stock in a transaction on Tuesday, November 19th.
-The shares were bought at an average cost of C$0.06 per share, for a total transaction of C$31,735.00.
-Over the last quarter, insiders acquired 1,952,000 shares of company stock valued at $99,235.
-31.70% of the stock is currently owned by corporate insiders.
+In other Inventus Mining news, Director Glen Alexander Milne acquired 500,000 shares of the stock in a transaction on Tuesday, November 12th.
+The stock was purchased at an average price of C$0.06 per share, for a total transaction of C$27,500.00.
+Over the last ninety days, insiders have acquired 1,952,000 shares of company stock valued at $99,235.
+31.70% of the stock is currently owned by insiders.

 Inventus Mining Company Profile